Cybioses: art, critique & technology

 Please send a short letter about your contribution and a bio to eric.deibel@nsuweb.org.
 It would be appreciated if you can “cc” the other coordinators: georgios.diapoulis@chalmers.se, and talya.deibel@maastrichtuniversity.nl.

-The deadline for abstracts is the 15th of January.
+The deadline for abstracts was the 8th of May and has been extended for the 15th of may.
 This should include:

 Please send a single PDF file with your name in its title.

-This Winter Session we have space for a few partial grants.
-Submission on the same date (15-1).
+This Summer Session we have space for a few grants.
+Submission are due on the 14th of April.
 Please include a short reasoning in your submission.
+Please read the dedicated website on the grants:

 Finally, it might be possible to attend the symposium without presenting.
 In this case, please just e-mail us a short bio.

-You will be sent an acknowledgment that your abstract has been received.
+You will be sent an acknowledgment that your grant application and/or abstract has been received.
 You will be notified of whether it has been accepted within a week after the deadline.
+You will contacted about your grant request with information about its duration.
 The preliminary program will be announced as soon as payments have been processed.

 About NSU